hotosm/fmtm/README.md

 # How to contribute

-👍🎉We are actively looking for contributors to this project- from design, user testing and both front and backend developers.
+👍🎉We are actively looking for contributors for this project- from design, user testing and both front and backend developers.
 We have a specific request for volunteer developers at the moment!
 ![image](https://user-images.githubusercontent.com/98902727/218812430-3c07b60e-4fd2-4f05-a289-bf37d6f0b9cd.png)
 Please take a look at our [Wiki pages](https://github.com/hotosm/fmtm/wiki/Home/90b86d34ddd42f0eafd03ea7e6d443eb37db2df6) and [contributor guidance](https://github.com/hotosm/fmtm/wiki/Contribution) for more details!
 Reach out to us if any questions! 👍🎉